 Service Mapping

 If you've selected Full proposals mode, the next step is the Service Mapping screen.
-This is where the new import tool does its most important work.
+This is where the import tool does its most important work.

 Socket will show you every GoProposal service found in your CSV, along with how many proposals it appears on.
 Your job is to match each one to the equivalent service in your Socket pricing menu.